Mednafen

 Mednafen (My Emulator Doesn't Need A Frickin' Excellent Name), formerly known as Nintencer, is an OpenGL and SDL multi-system free software wrapper that bundles various original and third-party emulation cores into a single package, and is driven by command-line input.
 It is distributed under the terms of the GPL-2.0-or-later license.
 Certain emulation cores of Mednafen have been ported to RetroArch/Libretro.

 RetroArch's fork Beetle-PSX supports additional features, including hardware rendering (Vulkan and OpenGL), higher internal resolution, anti-aliasing, texture filtering, texture replacement, post-processing shaders, GTE subpixel precision and perspective-correct texture mapping.

-The emulator runs under Microsoft Windows, Linux, OpenBSD, PlayStation 3, RISC OS, and Wii.
+The emulator runs under Microsoft Windows, Linux, AmigaOS, OpenBSD, PlayStation 3, RISC OS, and Wii.

 Supported systems

 Front-ends

 There are a number of open-source graphical front-ends for Mednafen actively being developed.